 Degrees and Certifications:

-BA in Spanish Law MA in Spanish Public and International Law MA in Human Rights (thesis: "Genocide and International Law.
-The example of Bosnia and Herzegovina") MA in Islamic Culture (thesis: "Justice in Islam".
-MA in Humanities and Literature (thesis: "The spectator in Jean Genet's theater") Spanish Certification K-12
+B.A. in Spanish Law.
+University of Seville.
+M.A. in Spanish Public and International Law.
+Open University of Catalonia.
+M.A. in Human Rights (thesis: "Genocide and International Law.
+The example of Bosnia and Herzegovina").
+University of Sarajevo.
+M.A. in Islamic Culture (thesis: "Justice in Islam").
+Open University of Catalonia.
+M.A. in Humanities and Literature (thesis: "The spectator in Jean Genet's theater").
+Open University of Catalonia.
+Graduate Expert in Spanish Teaching.
+Open University of Spain.
+Spanish Certification K-12

 My name is Raul and I am originally from Spain.
 I graduated from Law School and specialized in Human Rights, but I have always been interested in foreign languages and literature, and Elizabeth High School gave me a great opportunity to change career.
 This will be my fifth year working for a community of sharp and high-achieving students and contributing to their acquisition of valuable tools in their path towards adulthood.